mireiahernandez/icd-continuous-prediction/README.md

 This repository contains the code for the paper "Continuous Predictive Modeling of Clinical Notes and ICD Codes in Patient Health Records
 " https://arxiv.org/abs/2405.11622

-This work aims to extend the ICD coding task to continuous prediction - enabling ICD code predictions at different points throughout the hospital stay and before the discharge summary is available.
-The model is a hierachical transformer trained using our proposed Extended-Context Algorithm, which allows the ingestion of unlimited and uncurated notes from the hospital stay and outputs predictions after each day.
-Our paper shows that predictions can be made as early as 2 days after hospital admission, which could open up avenues for preventive care, hospital resource management and optimizing financial planning.
+Our research aims to extend the traditional ICD coding task into a continuous prediction model, allowing for ICD code predictions at various points throughout a patient's hospital stay, even before the discharge summary is available.
+The model employs a hierarchical transformer architecture, trained with our novel Extended-Context Algorithm.
+This algorithm enables the processing of unlimited, uncurated notes from the entire hospital stay, producing daily predictions.

+Our findings demonstrate that accurate predictions can be made as early as two days after hospital admission.
+This advancement has the potential to significantly impact preventive care, hospital resource management, and financial planning optimization.

 To cite our work please use the citation below:
 ```